 - name or designation of the active substance

 - certificates of analysis, including those of the original manufacturer

 The premises used should be designed in such a way that it protects the medicinal products being handled.
 Namely, it should:

-- provide protection from any chemicals or materials that might affect the suitability of the medicinal products
+- provide protection from any chemicals or materials that might affect the suitability of the medicinal products.

-- prevent unauthorised access
+- to prevent unauthorized access